 This program will culminate with a fifth-year, full-time clinical internship.
-Students will work closely with their advisor to fulfill a dissertation requirement prior to beginning their clinical internship to help inform their practice.
+Students will work closely with their advisor to fulfill a dissertation requirement with a goal of completing prior to beginning their clinical internship.
 Internship placements may be local or national in scope.

 All students will be encouraged to work closely with the Career Advisor at the Professional and Academic Resource Center (PARC) to frame their CVs and strategize their practicum, internship, and job search.